 These days, you don’t need to have a macro lens to capture fantastic macro shots because you can use a DSLR or even a smartphone to capture small objects.
 Of course, with the right gear, you can get even closer.

-Many photographers get stuck in their choice of subjects for macro photography.
+Many photographers get stuck in their choice of subjects for macro or close-up photography.
 That’s why we have put together 30 creative close-up macro photography ideas you can practice today.
-Moreover, we have found great examples to illustrate the close-up and macro photography ideas.
+Moreover, we have found great examples to illustrate these ideas.
 Scroll down to see what ideas we have for you!

 1. Water Drops – Classic Creative Macro Photography Idea

 Water droplets are a fantastic macro photography idea you can start with.
 These pretty subjects stay on plants after rain, or, you can even create droplets yourself with a water spray bottle.

 Droplets can add dimension and texture to your image.
 Some droplets may be tiny, which is why you need a macro lens for this photo subject.
 You can capture water droplets showing a reflection or shoot some droplets on leaves or grass.
 If you use a macro flash, try to avoid nasty reflections in the water droplets.

 You are going to find a lot of natural objects on this list since we (humans) are firmly attached to nature and the patterns it creates.
 There are no other things so perfect and complete than those that have been designed by nature.
 Macro photography helps to see everyday objects unusually, and feathers are great things to photograph because they reflect tenderness and beauty.

 +80 POWERFUL PHOTOSHOP ACTIONS for Photographers